the

-the Cambridge Future Scholar Programme
+Future Scholar

-Explore your passions through a research course
+Explore your passions

 The Future Scholar Programme is an online 2-5 student research-focused programme taught by current teaching faculty members at the University of Cambridge, the University of Oxford, MIT, Harvard, Stanford, and select Ivy League universities.